 LifeTein Peptide Nucleic Acids: Synthetic Oligonucleotides

-Peptide Nucleic Acids (PNAs) are synthetic DNA or RNA mimics that consist of nucleobases attached to a polyamide backbone.
+Peptide Nucleic Acids (PNAs) are synthetic DNA, or RNA mimics that consist of nucleobases attached to a polyamide backbone.
 PNAs can bind to both DNA and RNA targets in a sequence-specific manner to form PNA/DNA and PNA/RNA duplex structures.
 The ability of PNAs to sequence-specifically recognize duplex DNA has attracted considerable interest because of their unparalleled ability to invade double-stranded DNA.
-In addition, PNA confers remarkable resistance to DNAses and proteinases.
-PNA provides a powerful tool to study the mechanism of transcription and an innovative strategy to regulate target gene expression, antisense and antigene agents, molecular probes and biosensors.
+Besides, PNA confers remarkable resistance to DNAses and proteinases.
+PNA provides a powerful tool to study the mechanism of transcription and an innovative strategy to regulate target gene expression, antisense, antigene agents, molecular probes, and biosensors.

 - Microarrays and biosensors: PNA microarray combined with PCR could detect genetically modified organisms.

 - PCR clamping and artificial restriction enzyme: PNA clamp complementary to wild type sequence hybridizes specifically with wild type and blocks its

 amplification while allowing amplification of mutant sequence of the imperfect match.